guyush1/gdb-static/README.md

 ## Usage

-To get started with `gdb-static`, simply download the build for your architecture from the [releases page](https://github.com/guyush1/gdb-static/releases/latest), extract the archive, and copy the binary to your desired platform.
+To get started with `gdb-static`, simply download the build for your architecture from the [releases page](https://github.com/guyush1/gdb-static/releases/latest), extract the archive, and copy the binary to your desired platform. <br />

-> [!NOTE]
-> We provide two types of builds:
-> 1. Full builds with Python support && cross-architecture debugging, ~70MB in size.
-Note that we disable the simulator feature in order to enable cross-architecture debugging (since not all targets have a simulator).
-> 2. Slim builds, which are approximately ~10 MB in size.
->
-> Full builds are modular - you can edit full_build_conf.sh to disable parts of the full builds.

 You may choose to copy the `gdb` binary to the platform, or use `gdbserver` to debug remotely.

+## Build types

+We provide two types of builds:
+1. Slim builds, that contains most of the features, beside the ones mentioned below.
+2. Full builds that contains all of the slim build features, and also contains:
+   * Python support
+   * Cross-architecture debugging. <br />
+   Note that in order to enable cross-architecture debugging, we have to disable the simulator feature, since not all targets have a simulator.

+Slim builds are approximately ~10MB.
+Full builds are approximately ~70MB. <br />
+You can edit the full_build_conf.sh file to disable full build exclusive features.

 ## Development